I’m a one-click photographer (no composites or blending), so all of my Milky Way images were captured in a single frame.

 The only restaurant option closed at 9 p.m., which gave us only about 45 minutes of quality Milky Way time before we had to head back down the mountain to avoid missing dinner, but that turned out to be just about right—everyone who stayed out to shoot got nice stuff, and no one froze.
 I hadn’t been sure that adding this unplanned Milky Way shoot was the right thing to do, but on the drive back I breathed a private sign of relief because the trip had gone even better than I’d hoped.
 My stress lifted completely when we pulled into the hotel parking lot to find the lights on.

-To help you understand and photograph the Milky Way, here’s my Photo Tips section Milky Way article
+To help you understand and photograph the Milky Way, here’s the Milky Way article from my Photo Tips section

 Look heavenward on a moonless summer night (in the Northern Hemisphere) far from city light.
 The first thing to strike you is the shear volume of stars, but as your eyes adjust, your gaze is drawn to a luminous band spanning the sky.
 Ranging from magnificently brilliant to faintly visible, this is the Milky Way, home to our sun and nearly a half trillion other stars of varying age, size, and temperature.